INESCTEC/tsg-client/README.md

 - Queries to the dataspace Metadata Broker to list registered connectors and respective self-descriptions
 - Perform requests via OpenAPI Data APP

+This document provides detailed instructions for setting up the INESC TEC Client for TNO Security Gateway (TSG-Client) environment.
+Please follow these steps carefully to ensure successful configuration and deployment.

+> **_NOTE:_** This library assumes that you have a running instance of the TSG Core Connector and OpenAPI Data APP.
+For this, please follow the [Official TSG Documentation](https://tno-tsg.gitlab.io/).

 > **_WARNING:_** This library is under active development and is not yet recommended for production use at this time.